adamoutler/Addons/README.md

 # Addons
-This is a collection of addons so you don't need to go to each individual repository to install them.
+This is a collection of addons so you don't need to visit each of my individual repositories to view and install them.
+This is a one-stop shop for all of the add-ons I've created.